-Our operations have hazardous chemicals, high voltage electricity and natural gas transmission and distribution systems located in close proximity to populated areas and a significant incident could result in injury to the public, our employees or on-site suppliers.
+Our operations also have hazardous chemicals, high voltage electricity and natural gas transmission and distribution systems located in close proximity to populated areas and a significant incident could result in injury to the public, our employees or on-site suppliers.
+2024 was a notable year for EPCOR as the Company recorded one of the best safety results it has ever had with respect to All Injury Frequency Rate (which measures the number of injuries per 1,000,000 employee-hours worked).
+In spite of a strong overall safety record, the Company did experience a number of safety incidents, including a significant electricity incident that left an employee seriously injured, which highlights the risks that EPCOR's employees are exposed to.
 We manage occupational health and safety risks through a management system and measure occupational health and safety performance against recognized industry and internal performance measures.
 We conduct external compliance and internal conformance audits to verify that we meet or exceed all regulatory requirements.
 We are committed to working with industry partners to share and improve health and safety practices within the industry.
-At the end of 2023, all of our Edmonton water, wastewater, sanitary and stormwater, and electricity transmission and distribution operations were ISO 45001 registered.
-In Arizona since 2012, EPCOR won 276 awards (30 in 2023) from the Arizona Water Association for our work across the state.
-Additionally, in 2023, EPCOR received a Platinum award from the Healthy Arizona Worksites program, which is the highest level of recognition.
+At the end of 2024, all of our material water, wastewater, sanitary and stormwater, and electricity transmission and distribution operations in Edmonton were ISO 45001 registered.
+In Arizona since 2012, EPCOR won 314 awards (38 in 2024) from the Arizona Water Association for our work across the state.
+Additionally, in 2024, EPCOR received a Platinum award from the Healthy Arizona Worksites program, which is the highest level of recognition.